lfc482/MUD-LNRTSC/README.md

 ## Notes

 - Raw drilling data should not be uploaded to this repository.
-- Model checkpoints can be placed in `checkpoints/` after confidentiality approval.
+- Trained model checkpoints are provided in `checkpoints/`.
+Raw field drilling data and model output results are not included due to confidentiality restrictions.
 - The implementation follows the paper setting of multi-well training and single-well testing under leave-one-well-out cross-validation.